 Christie has gone from running around the backyard to 6 hours of gymnastics per week.
 Her physical load hasn’t changed much.
 She also isn’t of an age that ‘niggles’ would usually occur and she hasn’t had a recent growth spurt.

 Let’s compare Christie to 13-year-old Sarah (orange on our chart), who has returned to competitive gymnastics after taking two years off to do casual dance instead.
 Over the Christmas holidays Sarah has spent some time on her trampoline and LOTS of her time on social media (typical teenagers, #lame).
 Sarah is now training gymnastics 10 hours per week.

-Sarah has had a BIG jump in load from #notmuch to a whopping 10 hours per week (pretty typical for a
+Sarah has had a BIG jump in load from #notmuch to a whopping 10 hours per week (pretty typical for a low level competitive gymnast).

 Sarah is at risk of ‘overload’ pain or injury because of this sudden significant increase in load.
 She is also in the pubertal stage – she’s gone up one shoe size in the last 6 months, further pre-disposing her to injury due to her changing body.